nodejs/node/doc/contributing/maintaining-shared-library-support.md

 This doc provides an outline of the approach and things to look out for when maintaining the shared library support.

-Currently shared libary support has only be tested on:
+Currently shared library support has only be tested on:

 * Linux
 * OSX